- Home

 - Talking to kids about cancer

 Often people who have cancer look perfectly well when diagnosed.
 It’s only when they have treatment and the side effects kick in that they start to look sick.
-This can be hard to understand.
+This can be hard for children to

-A: “The doctors are using strong medicine to kill the cancer, but the medicine affects good cells as well as cancer cells.
-Some days I will feel and look sick, but this doesn’t mean the cancer is getting worse.
+A :“The doctors are using strong medicine to kill the cancer, but the medicine affects good cells as well as cancer cells.
+Some days I might feel and look sick, but this doesn’t mean the cancer is getting worse.
 I will start to feel better when treatment finishes.”

-A: “The doctor says I may lose my hair because of the chemotherapy.
-It will come back but probably will look a bit different, especially at first.
-I can wear wigs, scarves or hats until it grows back.”
+A : “The doctor says I may lose my hair because of the chemotherapy.
+If I want to, I can wear wigs, scarves or hats until it grows back.”

 A common fear among children is that they can become radioactive by touching you after radiation therapy.
 With most types of radiation therapy, this is not possible.
 Your doctor will tell you if you need to take any precautions.